Stephen1z2/This_Is_Painful/README.md

 35. Added an accordion to handle longer questions and improve card formatting.
 [Done]
 36. Added multi-language support (English and Spanish).
 [Done]
 37. [Bug] When finishing a quiz early it shows a blank results page.
 [Resolved]
+38. Deployed backend with self signed cert and app now works with HTTPS!
+[YAY]